olialvesrobson/one3th/README.md

-# One3th: Small Business Management App
+# One3th Management

 ![One3th Logo](images/logo.png)  <!-- Add an actual image path if available -->

 ## Overview

-One3th is a comprehensive small business management application designed to streamline and simplify your business operations.
-This personal project encompasses various features such as invoicing, expense tracking, appointment scheduling, task management, and more.
+One3th Management is a comprehensive web application designed to streamline and simplify small business operations.
+This project includes features for managing invoices, expenses, appointments, tasks, inventory, customer relationships, and more.

 ## Features